-- Do not stop taking mycophenolate without speaking to a member of the transplant/renal team, even if you think that you have become pregnant. - We now know that approximately one in four children born to women who are taking mycophenolate will have a birth defect.
+- Do not stop taking mycophenolate without speaking to a member of the Kidney Team, even if you think that you have become pregnant. - We now know that approximately one in four children born to women who are taking mycophenolate will have a birth defect.
 Up to half of pregnant women taking mycophenolate will have a miscarriage.
-Both of these figures are much higher for mycophenolate compared with women who take other anti-rejection medicines or in those who do not take mycophenolate.

-Before you start mycophenolate you will be asked to do two pregnancy tests 8-10 days apart.
+Both of these figures are much higher for mycophenolate compared with women who take other antirejection medicines or in those not taking mycophenolate. - Before you start mycophenolate you will be asked to do two pregnancy tests 8 to 10 days apart.
 Where possible, treatment will only be started if these are negative.

-• Date of pregnancy test 1: • Date of pregnancy test 2 (8-10 days later):
+\Rightarrow Date of pregnancy test 1: → Date of pregnancy test 2 (8 to 10 days later):